samsmits/SonnenburgLab_Public/Media/BHI_BA.md

 # Blood Heart Infusion - Blood Agar

-### BHI-BA is an enriched, non-selective media for the cultivation and isolation of a wide variety of bacteria, including yeast and molds.
+#### BHI-BA is an enriched, non-selective media for the cultivation and isolation of a wide variety of bacteria, including yeast and molds.
 Horse blood stimulates growth.

 ## Protocol
 1. Add 26g of BHI Agar powder (Fisher Scientific cat no. DF0418177) to 450mls of DI water
 2. Bring to a boil to dissolve completely
-3. Autoclave at 121oC for 15 min
+3. Autoclave at 121C for 15 min
-4. Cool to 50oC in water bath
+4. Cool to 50C in water bath
 5. Aseptically add 10% defibrinated horse blood (Lampire, cat no 50412331; ordered from Fisher Scientific)
-6. 500 mls of media will pour 20 plates (1 sleeve)
+6. 500mls of media will pour 20 plates (1 sleeve)

 __Notes__:
 * Let defibrinated horse blood come to room temperature before adding to media